Why You Should Stay Away from

 - Onco.
 IPTQ.org Web site, accessed Oct 17, 2003.

-Dr. Baratz is president of the National Council Against Health Fraud.
+Dr. Baratz is president and medical director of South Shore Health Center in Braintree, Massachusetts, where he practices general and occupational medicine..
 He has extensive training and practical experience in internal medicine, emergency medicine, oral medicine, dentistry, material science, and research methodology.
-In addition to practicing medicine and dentistry, he serves as a medical and dental consultant to many state licensing boards, federal agencies, insurance companies, and the legal profession.
+He also serves as a medical and dental consultant to many state licensing boards, federal agencies, insurance companies, and the legal profession.